Want to Save This Recipe?

 - Keto vegetables: Dip some celery or cucumber sticks

-- Low carb chips: Dip your low carb tortilla chips, low carb crackers, eggplant chips or any baked veggie chips into some creamy avocado sauce.
+- Keto chips: Dip your keto tortilla chips, keto crackers, eggplant chips or any baked veggie chips into some creamy avocado sauce.

-- Low carb casseroles: Add a dollop over a slice of low carb chicken casserole or low carb mexican chicken casserole.
+- Low carb casseroles: Add a dollop over a slice of keto chicken casserole or keto mexican casserole.

-- Low carb salads: cover your keto taco salad or low carb taco salad with some of this avocado sauce.
+- Low carb salads: cover your keto taco salad or keto taco salad with some of this avocado sauce.

-- Spread over your favorite low carb bread recipe, and serve with an egg on top.
+- Spread over your favorite keto bread recipe, and serve with an egg on top.

 - This is the perfect avocado sauce for salmon, avocado sauce for chicken or avocado sauce for fish — just add a scoop over your cooked protein!

-- Serve with tortilla chips, or regular chips.
+- Serve with tortilla chips, or regular chips for some keto appetizers.

 - Add over a slice of bread and serve with an egg on top.